mahamimran20/mahamimran20/README.md

 <h1 align="center">Hi, I'm Maham Imran</h1>
-<h3 align="center">Aspiring Software Engineer | Front-End Enthusiast | UX Designer</h3>
+<h3 align="center">Software Engineer | Front-End Enthusiast | UX Designer</h3>

-I’m currently pursuing a B.S. in Software Engineering at the University of Texas at Dallas.
+🎓 Graduated with a B.S. in Software Engineering from the University of Texas at Dallas.
 I enjoy learning new technologies, building impactful projects, and sharing my journey in tech.
 My interests include front-end development, software design, databases, and real-world applications of technology.

-🎓 Currently pursuing Software Engineering at the University of Texas at Dallas<br/>
+🎓 Graduated with a B.S.
+Software Engineering at the University of Texas at Dallas<br/>
 💻 Built responsive web apps with React and JavaScript<br/>
 🗄️ Experienced in MySQL for database management and Power BI for data visualization<br/>
 📊 Delivered data insights using Power BI and Excel automation<br/>